cms-analysis/HiggsAnalysis-CombinedLimit/docs/abcd_rooparametrichist_tutorial/rooparametrichist_exercise.md

 </details>

-Using the output ```fitDiagnosticsTest.mH1500.root```, one can run the script ```$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/mlfitNormsToText.py``` to get the predictions for the normalizations:
+Using the output ```fitDiagnosticsTest.root```, one can run the script ```$CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/mlfitNormsToText.py``` to get the predictions for the normalizations:

 ```
-python3 $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/mlfitNormsToText.py fitDiagnosticsTest.mH1500.root
+python3 $CMSSW_BASE/src/HiggsAnalysis/CombinedLimit/test/mlfitNormsToText.py fitDiagnosticsTest.root

 ```